casunlight/NYCDataScience_HadoopClass/README.md

    - put "3" into "Number of instances";
    - click on "review and launch";
    - click on "launch";
-   - choose the key pair "vivian_zhang_supstat";
+   - choose the key pair "EC2UbuntuLTSThreeT1Micro";
    - check the acknowleage box;
    - click on "launch instance",you should see "Your instances are now launching";
     scroll down to the bottom, click on "view instances",click one each instance and rename them, such as "meetup1","meetup2","meetup3",wait till you see the status checks is changed from "initializing" to "2/2 checks passed".

 5. configure security group
-	- Each group is like a firewall.
-The nodes of the same cluster belong to the same security group.
+	- each group is like a firewall.
+The nodes of the same cluster need to be in the same security group.
-	- click on "create security groups",put name such as "meetup_security";
+	- click on "create security groups",put name such as "launch-wizard-1" or change to your customized name;
 	- under "inbound" tab, cick on add rules
       - add five rules:
         - choose type="SSH",  "save";